 My father was only 48 when he died of lung cancer.
-Among the scattered mosaic of thoughts I experienced during that period of our lives, I could never shake how utterly unfair that felt — not just to lose my father in general, and not just for him to die at such a young age, but for him to succumb to a disease that implied he hadn’t taken care of himself, or that he’d been careless.
-It was a cosmically offensive finale for a man who prided himself on living as healthy a lifestyle as possible.
+Looking back on that time in our lives, which by now has been reduced to a scattered mosaic of thoughts and recollections, one thing stands out, and still remains with me to this day: the utter unfairness of that mystifying diagnosis, “lung cancer.”
+It was shattering to lose him in general, and at his relatively young age, but for him to succumb to a disease that implied he hadn’t taken care of himself, or that he’d been careless — that was a cosmically offensive finale for a man who prided himself on living as healthy a lifestyle as possible.
 For lung cancer to grow inside someone who’d never once smoked — and he didn’t; not cigarettes, not cigars, not even pipes — made about as much sense as…well, I don’t even know.
-Any half-hearted metaphor I could muster would sound petty in comparison.
+Any halfhearted metaphor I could muster would sound petty in comparison.

-Granted, I was young when this happened; I’d yet to learn the lesson that cancer didn’t follow your rules.
-It didn’t matter if he smoked two packs a day or none, ever, in his life.
-Cancer was cancer was cancer.
-And it cared hilariously little for your textbook arguments.
+Granted, I was young when this happened; I’d yet to learn the lesson that cancer didn’t follow the rules.
+It didn’t matter if my father smoked two packs a day or none, ever, in his life.
+Cancer was cancer was cancer, and it cared hilariously little for textbook arguments.
 It cared little that my father ate healthy, got his eight hours, and walked our dog, Betsy, to the park and back every morning, without fail.
 His only real vice – if you could call it that – was a single glass of red at dinner.

-By my last year of elementary school, my mother had already left us — off to hopefully live a life that didn’t suffocate her.
+By my last year of elementary school, my mother had already left us — off to, I guess, live a life that meant something to her.
 Her desertion of us was upsetting, but not necessarily jarring.
-And after she left, we never really talked about her — neither in the way one does when someone passes away, nor in the way one accidentally does before remembering that this person had uprooted the lives of others out of their own unthinking or selfishness.
-In recollecting all this and putting it to paper, it’s important I make clear that it’s not my intention to paint her as this terrible person.
-It wouldn’t be fair to her because, well…she just wasn’t.
-And that may sound funny following on the tail end of my confessing she’d left us — her only son, her husband of many years.
-But she was unhappy; lost, distracted, maybe depressed.
-She simply wasn’t invested in us.
+After she left, we never really talked about her — neither in the melancholy way one does when someone passes away, nor in the way one accidentally does before remembering that this person had caused immense hurt — had uprooted the lives of others out of their own unthinking or selfishness — and awkwardly changing the subject.
+In delving into all this and putting it to paper, it’s important I make clear that it’s not my intention to demonize her.
+It wouldn’t be fair to her because she wasn’t a bad person.
+That may sound funny following on the tail end of the revelation that she’d left us — her only son, still just a boy, and her husband of many years.
+But she was unhappy; lost, distracted, probably depressed.
+Whatever dark thing that was infesting her brain, she simply wasn’t invested in us.
 Even before she left, we, I think, subconsciously learned not to need her, as if we knew her abandonment of us was inevitable.
 She was the equivalent of the woman working the counter at the post office, or answering phones at the library.
-She was someone you’d be glad to see, comforted by the fact that she represented just one more person who offered familiarity in a world that, day by day, threatened to become less so.
+She was someone you’d be glad to see — a presence of comfort found in everyday familiarity.
 She was someone you’d notice if she went missing, but for whom you wouldn’t necessarily mourn.
 I don’t blame her for leaving, and I don’t hate her, either.
 I hope, wherever she is, she found the peace she was looking for.

-During that time, my mother had been the buffer between us — a quasi-intermediary.
-Questions or demands my father had for me were first passed through her for remediation; she’d essentially reiterate his words while also expanding upon them, but in a voice dutifully attempting to expunge her evident lack of interest.
+While she was still in the picture, my mother had been the buffer between us.
+A quasi-intermediary.
+Questions or demands my father had for me were first passed through her for remediation; she’d essentially reiterate his words, rephrased with childish clarity, but in a voice dutifully attempting to expunge her evident lack of interest.
 She was like a student in school forced to memorize poetry, but who recited every stanza without an ounce of passion.
 She knew the lyrics, but not the music.
 Looking back, I think she regarded me as an obligation.
 To her I was the end result of a union and the legacy of an existence with which she was very unsatisfied.

 The conversation with my father was mercifully brief.